Sivamani-18/JS-Courses/README.md

 ```

 ### Object.defineProperty()
 Defines a new property directly on an object, or modifies an existing property on an object, and returns the object.
+[Back To Top](#table-of-contents)
 ```javascript
 var obj = {};